MAVERIX: Multimodal Audio-Visual Evaluation and Recognition IndeX: C. Additional experiments

-To better understand the limitations of the evaluated models, we analyze common error patterns observed across the benchmark.
+To better understand the limitations of the state of the art models, we analyze common error patterns observed across the benchmark.
 We find that model failures often arise from modality-specific weaknesses, such as misinterpretation of complex visual cues, inability to process nuanced audio signals, or challenges in aligning multimodal information with nuanced context.
-Common failure modes are showcased in Fig.~\ref{fig:wrong_answer1}, ~\ref{fig:wrong_answer2}, ~\ref{fig:wrong_answer3},
+For illustration, we highlight representative failure cases from OpenAI o1 and Gemini 1.5 Pro, chosen because they are among the strongest available models; however, the same error patterns recur across the models we evaluated.
+Common failure modes are showcased in Fig.~\ref{fig:wrong_answer1}, ~\ref{fig:wrong_answer2}, ~\ref{fig:wrong_answer3}, ~\ref{fig:wrong_answer4}, ~\ref{fig:wrong_answer5}, ~\ref{fig:wrong_answer6}.